 - Third Offense: Up to 15 Years in Prison

-If accused of Possession or Use of a Dangerous Drugs in Arizona, there are threshold amounts of the drug in possession that will require a mandatory minimum prison sentence.
+If accused of Possession or Use of Dangerous Drugs or Narcotic Drugs in Arizona, there are threshold amounts of the drug in possession that will require a mandatory minimum prison sentence.
 It will be assumed that the amount possessed was not for personal use, but for sale.

 - Marijuana 4lbs